Conservancy

 Position Task Book:

-Conservancy Fire Manager must Initialize and Agency Certify the RXB2 position task book.
-The Fire Management Coordinator must Initialize and Agency Certify all task books for a designated Fire Manager.
+Conservancy Prescribed Fire Manager must Initialize and Agency Certify the RXB2 task book.

 Aviation:

 For a burn boss on the ground utilizing aerial ignition on a prescribed fire, the training described above is recommended but not required.
-A-100 training can be found at Interagency Aviation Training.
+The A-100 Basic Aviation Safety training can be found at Interagency Aviation Training.

 Position Currency